docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 #Check-out / Check-in

 To lock a document/part to prevent modification, just select it and press the check-out button.
 A new item iteration will be created.
+You can select multiple items to proceed faster.

 {% image /assets/images/documentation/image14.png "Check-out / Undo check-out / Check-in buttons"%}